eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 To set up a collection of applications using iceoryx (an iceoryx system), the applications need to initialize a runtime and create ``publishers`` and ``subscribers``.
 The publishers send data of a specific ``topic`` which can be received by subscribers of the same topic.
 To enable publishers to offer their topic and subscribers to subscribe to these offered topics, the middleware daemon, called ``Roudi``, must be running.

-For further information see the [examples](todo) and [conceptual-guide.md](todo).
+For further information see the [examples](../iceoryx_examples/README.md) and [conceptual-guide.md](todo).
 We now briefly define the main entities of an iceoryx system before showing how they are created and used by the iceoryx API.

 ### Roudi

 The middleware daemon manages the shared memory and is responsible for the service discovery, i.e. enabling subscribers to find topics offered by publishers.
 It also keeps track of all applications which have initialized a runtime and are hence able to use publishers or subscribers.

-It can be started like this

-    # If installed and available in PATH environment variable
-    iox-roudi
-    # If build from scratch with script in tools
-    $ICEORYX_ROOT/build/posh/iox-roudi

 ### Runtime